 - Turn the mixture into a large bowl.
 Cover and let it set for 2 hours before serving or refrigerate overnight.
 NOTE: It takes a little while for the flavors to blend for the best taste so don’t serve it immediately.

-The history of this delicious appetizer
+The history of Eggplant Caponata

 What’s your favorite way to eat eggplant?
 Please leave a comment below.